workloads/packer-templates/README.md

 This repository contains Packer templates for multiple providers.

-Usage differs slightly for each provider and is therefore broken out into a separate section.
+Usage differs slightly for each provider and is therefore broken out into separate sections.

 ### Amazon Web Services